Manojhaki/MariasPizza/README.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 THE WEBSITE ON AIR: https://manojhaki.github.io/MariasPizza/

+/* Presonal Comment on the Website : */

+/* This website is for my uncle's business.
+He has commited alot to make a change.
+Looking at his dedication, I am inspired to help him out.
+What I know are few html and css concepts, if only this knowledge has helped me better his business I admire this knowledge.
+It made me think about the world of programming where possibilites are limitless, you only need to be inspired. */

+The official website is up and running in : www.selectmariaspiza.com